d12frosted/elpa-mirror/melpa/simple-call-tree-readme.txt

 branch.
 However, if you invert the tree by pressing i then the child branches will correspond to functions that call the parent branch.
 You can sort the tree in various different ways, and change the depth of the tree.
-You can also narrow the tree to the function at point by pressing /
+You can narrow the tree to the function at point by pressing / You can display extra information such as docstrings next to each item in the tree by pressing C-c C-n, and customize the types of information that can be displayed (see `simple-call-tree-notes-functions').

 ;; Exporting:
 The tree can be exported in its current state with the `simple-call-tree-export-org-tree'